CO Welcomes New Rec Applicants, Prepares to End Vertical Integration Rule

 Up to this point, only owners of licensed medical marijuana businesses could apply for and obtain permits to run recreational cannabis stores and grow sites.
 Now, anyone can submit an application, provided they are a resident of the state.

-Additionally, Colorado no longer requires vertical integration, so recreational businesses can operate specifically as wholesale cultivators or retail shops.
+Additionally, Colorado will no longer require vertical integration starting in October, so recreational businesses can operate specifically as wholesale cultivators or retail shops.
 Previously, retail stores had to grow 70% of their inventory, while stand-alone cultivation operations were not allowed.

 Entrepreneurs therefore had to balance their time and money between grow houses and marijuana storefronts – which require different skills and expertise.